BitcoinDesign/Guide/guide/inheritance-wallet/making-changes.md

 {% include image-gallery.html pages = page.images_archive-wallet %}

-### Alternative approach
+## Alternative approach
 As you can see, making changes to a multi-key wallet can be a tedious process.
 An alternative to replacing the David's key would be for David to simply import the backup of his existing private key into a new signing device.
 This approach has some advantages:

 1. **Simplicity**: It doesn't require creating a new wallet or moving funds, which incurs transaction fees.
-1. **Convenience**: Other family members wouldn't need to be involved in the process.
+1. **Convenience**: Other family members wouldn't need to be involved in the process

 However, there are also significant downsides:

-1. **Security risk**: If the original device was stolen rather than just lost, the thief might eventually gain access to the private key, putting the funds at risk.
+1. **Security risk**: If the original device was stolen rather than just lost, the thief might eventually gain access to the private key, putting the funds at risk
-1. **Potential compromise**: If there's any chance the seed phrase backup was exposed or compromised, using it again could jeopardize the wallet's security.
+1. **Potential compromise**: If there's any chance the seed phrase backup was exposed or compromised, using it again could jeopardize the wallet's security

 In a multi-key setup, a single compromised key doesn't immediately put the funds at risk because multiple keys are required to authorize a transaction.
 In addition to that, the inheritance key set is protected by the timelocks that Alice and Bob have put in place.
 However, it does reduce the overall security of the wallet.